awsdocs/amazon-route53-docs/doc_source/route-53-concepts.md

 A name server that has definitive information about one part of the Domain Name System \(DNS\) and that responds to requests from a DNS resolver by returning the applicable information\.
 For example, an authoritative name server for the \.com top\-level domain \(TLD\) knows the names of the name servers for every registered \.com domain\.
 When a \.com authoritative name server receives a request from a DNS resolver for example\.com, it responds with the names of the name servers for the DNS service for the example\.com domain\.
 Route 53 name servers are the authoritative name servers for every domain that uses Route 53 as the DNS service\.
 The name servers know how you want to route traffic for your domain and subdomains based on the records that you created in the hosted zone for the domain\. \(Route 53 name servers store the hosted zones for the domains that use Route 53 as the DNS service\.\)
 For example, if a Route 53 name server receives a request for www\.example\.com, it finds that record and returns the IP address, such as 192\.0\.2\.33, that is specified in the record\.

+**CIDR block**
+A CIDR block is an IP range used with IP\-based routing\.
+In You can specify CIDR block from /0 to /24 for IPv4 and/0 to /48 for IPv6\.
+For example, a /24 IPv4 CIDR block includes 256 contiguous IP addresses\.
+You can group sets of CIDR blocks \(or IP ranges\) into CIDR locations, which are in turn grouped into reusable CIDR collections\.

 **DNS query**
 Usually a request that is submitted by a device, such as a computer or a smart phone, to the Domain Name System \(DNS\) for a resource that is associated with a domain name\.
 The most common example of a DNS query is when a user opens a browser and types the domain name in the address bar\.
 The response to a DNS query typically is the IP address that is associated with a resource such as a web server\.
 The device that initiated the request uses the IP address to communicate with the resource\.
 For example, a browser can use the IP address to get a web page from a web server\.